 Though why one would ignore an anime based around the stock market is beyond me!

 Money Wars' greatest asset is in taking what sounds like a silly concept (Really?
 An anime about the stock market?) and actually making it work.
-Yeah, there is a scene which involves nothing more than Aiba & Ba Kou (Lin's right-hand man) playing the stock market against each other by buying more stock of the company that's in charge of the waterfront project, but aside from that the story actually takes its time & focuses on the characters themselves.
+Yeah, there is a scene which involves nothing more than Aiba & Ba Kou (Lin's right-hand man) playing the stock market against each other, by buying more stock of the company that's in charge of the waterfront project, but aside from that the story actually takes its time & focuses on the characters themselves.
 Aiba is actually very similar to a shonen lead in some ways, such as his dedication to his friends, his love for what he does, & his never give up attitude.
-Yamazaki doesn't do much here, but she gives off a good "reliable friend" vibe; I wouldn't be surprised if she played a semi-love interest in the manga.
-Emoto, likewise, is only seen in the first half but his snarky attitude makes him easy to identify.
+Yamazaki doesn't do much here, but she gives off a good "reliable friend" vibe; I wouldn't be surprised if she played a love interest in the manga.
+Emoto, likewise, is only seen in the first half, but his snarky attitude makes him easy to identify.
 Gen Daimon, vice-director of the brokerage firm Aiba works for, actually differs slightly from the usual boss in titles like these & actually trusts Aiba's instincts when it comes to what Lin is planning.
 He still calls out Aiba for his sudden impulses, though, like going off to Hong Kong to investigate Lin.
 Lin himself is absolutely self-assured without coming off as cocky; he knows what he's doing but doesn't brag about it.
 Ba Kou, on the other hand, almost feels out-of-place in this title, because he's very assertive, to the point where he has no problem kicking Aiba's butt on sight; Aiba, naturally, isn't a fighter.
 Still, these characters definitely keep the title interesting.

 The story, admittedly, is one that's hard to fully explain, especially since this OVA has never been subbed into English; hell, a "raw" of it only got online earlier this year.
 The first 15 or so minutes is a bit tricky to really get into without knowing complete Japanese, but once it gets to Kurihara's suicide it becomes easier to follow.
 Still, while it becomes easy to follow visually, & even language-wise if you understand a little Japanese, there's a ton that can easily get by you due to the subject material, i.e. the stock market & business.
 It's obvious that a lot of business lingo & stock market jargon is tossed around in Japanese, & I'm sure that I missed some of the finer details of how Lin's plan & Aiba's counterattack exactly work (why does Aiba head to New York before the climax again?), but the story doesn't become completely unapproachable, which works in its favor.

 Another reason why this OVA is still approachable is because it does take some other action-styled elements & implements them into a decidedly non-action fashion.
-For example, when Aiba gets to Hong Kong he trails Lin only to get surprised by Ba Kou, who attacks Aiba & chases him throughout a warehouse destrict; Aiba has to hide to escape his pursuer.
+For example, when Aiba gets to Hong Kong, he trails Lin only to get surprised by Ba Kou, who attacks Aiba & chases him throughout a warehouse destrict; Aiba has to hide to escape his pursuer.
 Another is Lin's scheme itself, which I honestly can't tell if it would work in real life or not...
 But it sure as hell works in a piece of fiction like this.
 The best example, though, would be the scene of Aiba vs. Ba Kou, which is filled with images of their heads continually going against each other, with each appearance resulting in more money being spent to buy stocks.
 It's kind of silly, admittedly, but it really shows the energy that this OVA has to it, which I can't help but love.
 Who would have thought the stock market could feel so invigorating & "action-packed"?
+Only Gainax, I guess...

 The cast, too, pulls off some nice performances.
 Aiba is voiced by Daiki Nakamura (Haohmaru in the Samurai Shodown series, Dayakka in Gurren Lagann), and he does a nice job putting in lots of passion & energy into the lead character.
 Yuko Kobayashi (Washu in the Tenchi franchise) does a good job with Yamazaki, though she doesn't appear too often; the same is said with Akira Murayama's (Perm in Urusei Yatsura) snarky Emoto.
 Hideyuki Umezu's Ba Kou is perfectly crazy at times but also very cunning & fast, while Shuichi Ikeda absolutely "Char's it Up" as Lin Haifeng, making the character all the more fun to watch.
 The rest is rounded out by the likes of Osamu Kobayashi & Kiyoshi Kawakubo.

 Money Wars -Nerawareta Waterfront Keikaku- could have easily gone wrong & become a prime example of why Gainax has come to ignore it, but it manages to become a pretty enjoyable little OVA that, while not one of Gainax's finest, is still worth a watch.
 Unfortuantely, it isn't subbed in English at all, because it can be a slightly tough watch for those who don't have much knowledge of Japanese.
-This is a perfect example of why I love to watch anime, though, because it can truly take any subject & make it interesting and fun to watch, even when it's something as potentially boring as the stock market.
+This is a perfect example of why I love to watch anime, though, because it can truly take any subject, & make it interesting and fun to watch, even when it's something as potentially boring as the stock market.
 Anyway, with these reviews out of the way, can we come to any sort of potential idea as to why Gainax ignores these 1989-1991 OVAs?
-In fact, just barely less than a week after Money Wars came out in Japan Gainax released the first episode of Otaku no Video, a mockumentary of otaku culture of the time that has become a classic.
+In fact, just barely less than a week after Money Wars came out in Japan, Gainax released the first episode of Otaku no Video, a mockumentary of otaku culture at the time that has since become a classic.
 What makes these four OVAs so different from Gainax's other works of the time to the point where the studio seems to act like they don't exist?

 Well, I think I have an answer.
 Gainax is a studio that seems to really pride themselves on their original works; every one of their biggest & most popular works has been a creation of their own.
-Also, post-Evangelion Gainax works tended to have really nice animation, even if it was an adaptation & not an original creation, such as with He is My Master, Corpse Princess, & Medaka Box.
+Also, post-Evangelion, Gainax works tended to have really nice animation, even if it was an adaptation & not an original creation, such as with He is My Master, Corpse Princess, & Medaka Box.
 Beat Shot!!, Circuit no Ohkami II, & Money Wars, though, were made before Gainax became that juggernaut of animation; they were made because they had to make them, not because they wanted to make them.
-If anything, these three OVAs are a reminder that Gainax was once nothing more than a "for-hire" studio...
+If anything, these three OVAs are simply a reminder that Gainax was once nothing more than a "for-hire" studio...
 And maybe Gainax doesn't want to remember those days, back when they had to take commissions just so that they could stay in business.
-As for Blazing Transfer Student I still stand by my assertion that Gainax only ignores this title because of the whole OLA fiasco, simply because they put way too much effort & attention into something that they would only ignore years later.
-But, hey, this is simply my theory; we can't get any real answer unless Gainax's heads get asked this, and the chances of them giving a real answer are likely very low.
+As for Blazing Transfer Student, I still stand by my assertion that Gainax only ignores this title because of the whole OLA fiasco, simply because they put way too much effort & attention into something that they would only ignore years later.
+But, hey, this is simply my theory.
+We can't get any real answer unless Gainax's heads get asked this, and the chances of them giving a real answer are likely very low.